 What are the symptoms of adult and paediatric brain tumours?

 - new headaches or headaches that increase in frequency and become more severe

 - nausea and vomiting, which worsen after waking or moving

 How do medical professionals treat brain tumours?

-Managing a brain tumour requires a multidisciplinary team made up of different medical specialists such as a GP, a neuro-oncologist, neuro-pathologist, neurosurgeon, clinical nurse specialist and occupational therapist.
+Managing a brain tumour requires a team of different healthcare professionals, such as a GP, neurosurgeon, neuro-oncologist, neuro-pathologist, clinical nurse specialist and occupational therapist.

-After your multidisciplinary team conduct a medical and physical examination, and depending on the particular tumour and its location, they may treat it with radiotherapy, chemotherapy or surgery, or a combination of these.
-They may also prescribe steroids to prevent swelling and anti-seizure medication.
+Depending on a person’s brain tumour and its location, doctors may treat it with radiotherapy, chemotherapy or surgery, or a combination of these.
+Their doctors may also prescribe steroids to prevent swelling and anti-seizure medication.